Sadad, Syria: Early history

-Isolated on the edge of the desert, the community has remained predominantly Syriac Orthodox, including after the Muslim conquest of Syria in the mid-7th century.
-Aramaic is still spoken in the village.
+Isolated on the edge of the desert, the community has remained predominantly Syriac Orthodox, even after the Muslim conquest of Syria in the mid-7th century.
+The village originally spoke a Western Aramaic dialect, similar to the dialect of Maaloula (53 km (33 mi) south of Sadad), which persisted until the 1830s when it was displaced as the mother tongue by Arabic.
+Traces of Aramaic in the Arabic dialect of Sadad were studied by Fadel M. Mubaraka in 2010.
+Therefore, Aramaic is spoken only as a second language by some people in the village.
 Sadad had been an important bishopric in the past.
-There was a close connection between Sadad and the Monastery of Saint Moses the Abyssinian; according to Istifan al-Duwayhi, some of the monks of that monastery came from Sadad.
+There was a close connection between Sadad and the Monastery of St. Moses the Abyssinian; according to Istifan al-Duwayhi, some of the monks of that monastery came from Sadad.